 No refunds will be provided on cancellation between 29-0 days prior to the start date of the booked retreat.

 Where do you do retreats?

-In 2017, the Revealing Vajra week long yoga holidays will be in Morocco, Mallorca and Portugal.
-The yoga weekends will be in Marrakech and Belgium.
+In 2019, the Revealing Vajra week long yoga holidays will be in Morocco, Mallorca, and Scotland.
+The yoga weekends will be in Belgium.
 I’m scouting out new locations in Italy and Greece as we speak.

 Is Morocco safe?

 The latest travel advice for Morocco is to be cautious, as there is ‘a threat from terrorism’, (as there is in most countries in the world right now).
 Protective security measures are in place on most sites popular with tourists.
 Our venue in Marrakech is located 35 minutes outside of the medina, away from the main road and we have security on site.
 If at any point, more security measures would be necessary, the owner will act immediately, no doubt about that.
 I trust that we are not any less safe in Morocco than anywhere else in the world at this point.

 Will you organise something in Bali, India, Costa Rica, … ?

 I would not get my hopes up for Bali and India in the short term.
 Costa Rica however, is more likely.
 I have organised 4 beautiful retreat weeks there in the past years and I very much would like to return to this magical little gem at some point.
 Italy is always an option, so are Greece and Brazil.

 Travel insurance is not included so, as for any other travel abroad, highly recommended